System Prior Art: Why we prioritize it over other references?

 This search project was one of its kind.
 The client approached us after receiving ‘no result found’ reports from multiple search vendors so we were aware that it’s not going to be an easy game.
 We found a drone that can be submitted as a system prior art.
 We found this prior art reference in a YouTube video.

 The subject patent was on a locking mechanism in drones with the driveshaft.
-After sifting through a lot of product manuals, research papers, blog articles, and patent documents, we only had some state of the art type references on our plate and nothing was substantial enough to invalidate the patent.
+After sifting through a lot of product manuals, research papers, blog articles, and patent documents, we only had some state-of-the-art type references on our plate and nothing was substantial enough to invalidate the patent.

 Navneet and Prasun were conducting this search project and FYI, Navneet has an uncanny interest in drones.
-This interest was actually a big factor why the project got assigned to her.
+This interest was actually a big factor in why the project got assigned to her.
 Therefore, we put a lot of effort that the right team works on your project.

 After going through a lot of NPL and patent literature, Navneet thought of giving YouTube a try.
 Because this was the platform from where she gathered a lot of drone knowledge.